quentinbt/JacquesChiracQuoteMachine/README.md

-# superDupeUpperCALCULATOR
+# JacquesChiracQuoteMachine
-This an awesome calculator
+This is an awesome random quote machine starring Jacques Chirac

 ## Getting Started